 But if you can re-orientate it so that it flows vertically, it’s going to be much more appropriate for a smartphone.
 You can set a display condition so the full-size version appears on desktop and tablet devices, whilst the adjusted version appears only on smartphone.

-This will ensure the purpose and relevance of the content is retained, whilst optimizing the presentation to the target device.
+This will ensure the purpose and relevance of the content are retained, whilst optimizing the presentation to the target device.